 How do you figure out your selling prices?

 Research.
 A lot of research.
-First I make sure I know what I have.
+First I try to make sure I know what I have.
+(Sometimes easier said then done!)
 Then I check current online auctions and listings (Etsy, eBay, Rubylane, etc.) and then I check what things actually sold for (I subscribe to Worthpoint for this).
 I also factor in condition, maker and scarcity.

 Some folks don’t research items but pick a price they want to get and hope someone will pay it.
 While that strategy works sometimes, it’s not one I use.